rshewatkar/DSA-workspace/README.md

 # Julia_workspace
-This repo dedicated to julia for machine learning intro
+This repo is dedicated to Julia for machine learning intro